 \section{Conclusion}

-We propose a generalized robustness for quantifying nonlocality in the resource-theoretic framework.
+We propose a generalized robustness for quantifying nonlocality in the resource-theoretic framework { and derive its equivalence to the maximum violation ratio of Bell inequalities defined as vectors with non-negative elements}.
 We then investigate the overall properties of white-noise, standard and generalized robustness measures.
 Our results show that the white-noise robustness is not monotonic, as it increases under LOSRs in our counter-example.
 In contrast, standard and generalized robustness measures are monotonic as established in the convex resource theory \cite{Chitambar2019}.

 Additionally, we introduce the concept of inequivalence, which signifies different order relationships when comparing the amount of resource for quantum objects.
 In our framework, this corresponds to the amount of nonlocality for probability vectors.
 The concept of inequivalence holds operational significance, implying that two quantum objects cannot be transformed from one to another if they exhibit inequivalence for specific monotones.
-When we apply this concept to compare the standard and generalized robustness measures, we observe inequivalence for probability vectors obtained by sharing a $D$-dimensional maximally entangled state and randomly performing optimal measurement settings.
-This inequivalence persists between odd and even dimensions up to $D=8$.
+When we apply this concept to compare the standard and generalized robustness measures, we observe inequivalence for probability vectors obtained by sharing a ${ d}$-dimensional maximally entangled state and randomly performing optimal measurement settings.
+This inequivalence persists between odd and even dimensions up to ${ d}=8$.
 Our numerical examination of two- and three-dimensional cases reveal that the degree of inequivalence is more dependent on the measurement settings.

 Our method of comparing monotones using the concept of inequivalence has potential applications in various resource theories, including coherence, entanglement, and nonclassicality.
 Furthermore, it can be applied for verifying the impossibility of connecting quantum objects, an important issue in the classification of quantum resources like W and GHZ states within entanglement theory.
 However, verifying this impossibility is not straightforward, as it requires consideration of all the possible free operations.
 Our method yields a conclusive result, indicating the absence of free operations only when we observe the inequivalence among quantum objects.
 This method can be utilized to explore different monotone behaviors and the impossibility of connecting quantum objects via free operations.